 But not so fast!

-Before you even think about creating a demo, you’ll need to do your homework.
+Before you even think about creating an interactive demo, you’ll need to do your homework.

 If you want to convince prospects that your product will change their lives, you’ll need to research and understand them.